U.S. court upholds ex-consultant Jiau's insider trading conviction

-NEW YORK (Reuters) - A federal appeals court has upheld the conviction of Winifred Jiau, a California technology consultant who prosecutors said used code language to disguise an insider trading scheme in which she gave live lobsters and other gifts in exchange for nonpublic information.
+NEW YORK, Oct 23 (Reuters) - A federal appeals court has upheld the conviction of Winifred Jiau, a California technology consultant who prosecutors said used code language to disguise an insider trading scheme in which she gave live lobsters and other gifts in exchange for nonpublic information.

 Jiau, 46, is the first consultant criminally convicted in a broad U.S. insider trading sweep unveiled four years ago.

-The 2nd U.S. Circuit Court of Appeals in New York on Wednesday rejected Jiau’s arguments that her securities fraud and conspiracy conviction was improperly based on illegal wiretaps and a lack of evidence that her tippers personally benefited from their disclosures.
+The 2nd U.S. Circuit Court of Appeals in New York on Wednesday rejected Jiau’s arguments that her securities fraud and conspiracy conviction was based on illegal wiretaps and that her tippers personally benefited from their disclosures.

 It also upheld Jiau’s four-year prison sentence but threw out a $3.12 million forfeiture order, citing an interim decision in an unrelated case.
 The appeals court suggested that the sum should be reduced, and directed a lower court to recalculate it.